-When selling a house as an administrator, look at the estate document first.
-If the estate document allows the administrator to sell the house, then the administrator is allowed to do so.
+When selling a house as an administrator, it makes sense to look at the letters of administration first, to make sure they do not contain restrictions against selling real property.
+If the letters of administration are not restricted, then the administrator is allowed to sell the house.
 But carefully look at the estate language for what the administrator is allowed to do with the funds.
 The administrator is not allowed to sell the house to himself or for below market value, unless the estate expressly states otherwise.

 When selling a house as an administrator, can I sell it to myself?
 Only for fair market value.
 The house does not belong to the administrator – he is just managing it.
 What do we call it when a manager steals property he is managing?
 That’s right, it’s called embezzlement.
 Or more simply, stealing.

 Let’s say a estate contains a house that is worth $1 million, with the person selling a house as an administrator to himself as an individual for $200,000.
 This gives him the opportunity to “flip” the house on the market and walk away with $800,000 or live in a $1 million house having only paid $200,000.
 Even if the administrator is one of the beneficiaries, he is responsible to manage the estate for everyone’s benefit, not just his own.

 The estate belongs to all the beneficiaries.
 If the person selling a house as an administrator uses the estate’s money for his own needs in any way or transfers estate money to himself, he is considered by the law to be taking everyone’s money, not just his own.
 As an example, if he takes four thousand dollars, he is not taking four thousand dollars of his own money.
 He is stealing a thousand dollars from each of his siblings.
 If he takes a penny, most of that penny belongs to the other beneficiaries.